mramshaw/Simple-REST-API/README.md

 - [x] Implement CORS (Cross Origin Resource Sharing) handling
 - [x] Refactor data access into a DAO module
 - [x] Add tests for the DAO
+- [x] Add a health check
+- [x] Refactored code
+- [ ] Refactor code to NOT use GorillaMux
+- [ ] Move configuration to __.env__ file
+- [ ] Make CORS hosts configurable
 - [ ] Implement a persistent back-end
 - [ ] Investigate upgrading to HTTP2

 ## Credits

-Based (with many changes and additions) upon this great tutorial by Nic Raboy:
+Inspired by, but since heavily mutated, this great tutorial by Nic Raboy:

 	https://www.thepolyglotdeveloper.com/2016/07/create-a-simple-restful-api-with-golang/